Gaotrees/caffe-doc/Model-Zoo.md

  * [Hybrid-CNN](http://places.csail.mit.edu/model/hybridCNN.tar.gz): CNN trained on 1183 categories (205 scene categories from Places Database and 978 object categories from the train data of ILSVRC2012 (ImageNet) with ~3.6 million images.
 The architecture is the same as Caffe reference network.

 ### GoogLeNet GPU implementation from Princeton.
 We implemented GoogLeNet using a single GPU.
-Our main contribution is an effective way to initialize the network and a trick to overcome the GPU memory constrain by accumulating gradients over two training iterations.
+Our main contribution is an effective way to initialize the network and a trick to overcome the GPU memory constraint by accumulating gradients over two training iterations.
 * Please check [http://vision.princeton.edu/pvt/GoogLeNet/](http://vision.princeton.edu/pvt/GoogLeNet/) for more information.
 Pre-trained models on ImageNet and Places, and the training code are available for download.
 * Make sure cls2_fc2 and cls3_fc have num_output = 1000 in the prototxt.
 Otherwise, the trained model would crash on test.